Found A Small Scorpion in Gauteng

 • These scorpions are not medically important and by no means a danger to adults, children, infants or pets.

-Just because you are allergic to bee stings does not make you allergic to scorpion venom.
+• Being allergic to bee venom does not make you allergic to scorpion venom.

 • These scorpions live in moist habitats, under rocks, plant pots and in leaf litter.